How to create a fair system that works for consumers and producers.

 "Microbe limits for New Zealand cheesemakers as set out in the Australia New Zealand Food Standards Code are currently 100 times more stringent than for imported raw milk cheese... (source)."

 People see the inconsistencies and the injustice here.
 (Please remember not all e.coli is harmful.
 Most e.coli is harmless according to the CDC's website.)
 Microbes like the harmless e.coli are responsible for the flavour and uniqueness that make raw milk cheeses superior to commercially produced ones.
-Why put difficult restrictions that have no public health benefits on harmless microbes, but harms small businesses?
+Why put difficult restrictions that have no public health benefits on harmless microbes.
+It harms small businesses.
 Read more here.
+On April 2017 Rural Delivery published a video about Biddy explaining her compliance battles.

 "Ministry for Primary Industries regulations make it impossible for us to earn a sensible living." - Biddy